ros-controls/ros2_control/controller_manager/doc/running_controllers_asynchronously.rst

 .. note::
   The async update support is transparent to each controller implementation.
-  Any existing controller can be run asynchronously without modification by setting the ``is_async`` parameter to ``true``.
+  Any existing controller can be run asynchronously just by setting the ``is_async`` parameter to ``true``.

 Parameters